ilpadrello/Public-Notes/PROGRAMMING/VUE/Vue The Complete Guide Part 2.md

 app.$ref.mybutton.innerText
 ```

-Unfortunately, there is a catch using this method, if we change something w change directly the DOM, we do not change the template system that vue.js create for us this means that the when we re-rend the page when something happens the code that we have changed will return as it is in the template (that is a kind of middle layer between how our page is created and how is rendered)
+Unfortunately, there is a catch using this method, if we change something w change directly the DOM, we do not change the template system that vue.js create for us this means that when we re-rend the page when something happens the code that we have changed will return as it is in the template (that is a kind of middle layer between how our page is created and how is rendered)

 Others available property of the Vue.js API you can go to: [https://vuejs.org/v2/api/](https://vuejs.org/v2/api/)